-Russian courts may issue injunctions in support of commercial arbitration (eg, see the case A55-22/2016 Telecom Povolzhye v OJSC SMARTS and Bolaro Holding Ltd where Samara Commercial Court issued a freezing injunction in support of an ongoing LCIA arbitration).
-Anti-suit injunctions could be issued under article 248.2(1) of the APC with respect to disputes involving persons subject to restrictive measures by foreign states or unions (eg, see the case A40-156736/2020 Sovfraht v Prosperity Estate).
+Russian courts may issue injunctions in support of commercial arbitration (eg, see the case A55-22/2016 Telecom Povolzhye v OJSC SMARTS and Bolaro Holding Ltd, where Samara Commercial Court issued a freezing injunction in support of an ongoing LCIA arbitration).
+Anti-suit injunctions could be issued under article 248.2(1) of the APC with respect to disputes involving persons subject to restrictive measures by foreign states or unions (eg, see the case A40-156736/2020 Sovfraht v Prosperity Estate; Case A43-411/2022 GAZ PJSC v AIG Europe S.A.
+Finland Branch; Case A53-6923/22 Commercial Bank Center-Invest v European Bank for Reconstruction and Development).

 Anti-suit injunctions ordered by foreign courts are not enforceable in Russia, and they cannot estop a Russian court from trying a case (Information Letter of the Presidium of the Supreme Arbitrazh Court of the Russian Federation of 9 July 2013 No. 158).
-Russian courts will not secure the attendance of witnesses.
+It should be noted that Russian courts will not secure the attendance of witnesses.